 Initial questions:

 To help us better understand your situation and the context of your feedback, please provide us with some details about you.

 Question A

 Are you completing this submission on behalf of an organisation or as an individual?

-□ Organisation □ Or
+⊠ Organisation

-Name of organisation: Optometry Australia
+Name of organisation: Health Complaints Commissioner

 Contact email:

 □ Individual

 Name: Click or tap here to enter text.

 Name of organisation: Click or tap here to enter text.

 Contact email: Click or tap here to enter text.

 Question B

 If you are completing this submission as an individual, are you:

 ☐ A registered health practitioner?

 Profession: Click or tap here to enter text.

 □ A consumer / patient?

-☐ Other - please describe: Click or tap here to enter text.

-□ Prefer not to say

-Submission template - Public consultation: Regulation of health practitioners who perform and who advertise non-surgical cosmetic procedures
+Submission template - Public consultation: Regulation of health practitioners who perform and who advertise nonsurgical cosmetic procedures

-Question C Do you work in the cosmetic surgery/procedures sector? ⊠ No ☐ Yes - I perform cosmetic surgery ☐ Yes - I perform cosmetic procedures (e.g. cosmetic injectable such as botulinum toxin and dermal fillers) ☐ Yes - I work in the area but do not perform surgery or procedures (e.g. practice manager, non-clinical employee □ Prefer not to say Question D Do you give permission for your submission to be published? ☐ Yes, publish my submission with my name/organisation name ⊠ Yes, publish my submission without my name ☐ Yes, publish my submission without organisation name \square Yes, publish my submission without both my name and organisation name □ No - do not publish my submission
+Cotton along describes Office arter bounts are actual to the ☐ Other - please describe: Click or tap here to enter text. □ Prefer not to say Question C Do you work in the cosmetic surgery/procedures sector? bo you work in the cosmetic surgery/procedures sector: ⊠ No ☐ Yes - I perform cosmetic surgery ☐ Yes - I perform cosmetic procedures (e.g. cosmetic injectable such as botulinum toxin and dermal fillers) ☐ Yes - I work in the area but do not perform surgery or procedures (e.g. practice manager, non-clinical employee □ Prefer not to say Question D Do you give permission for your submission to be published? ⊠ Yes, publish my submission with my name/organisation name ☐ Yes, publish my submission without my name ☐ Yes, publish my submission without organisation name $\square$ Yes, publish my submission without both my name and organisation name □ No - do not publish my submission